ivangeorgiew/ropework/README.md

       for `someMethod`.
   * `useCache`: Function that if given enables extremely fast, memory efficient caching.
       Example: `(args) => [args[1]]`.
 Where `args` are the function arguments.
-      The function must return array which will used for creating a cache key. `this` is automatically used every time for the creating of the cache key.
+      The function must return an array which be will used for creating a cache key. `this` is automatically used every time for the creating of the cache key.
       Additionaly, a method with the name `someMethodUseCache` is considered the same as this function, but for `someMethod`.